If It Seems Like Your Dog Is Always Sick, Food Allergies Could Be the Culprit

 - Mucous in the stool

 Common causes of food allergies

-If you suspect your dog could have food allergies, Chavez says you should read the first 10 ingredients in your dog's food to determine the protein.
-Common ingredients are beef, chicken, lamb and fish.
-And while we're reading a lot about wheat allergies and gluten intolerances in humans, they're not so common in dogs.
+If you suspect your dog could have food allergies, Chavez says you should read the first 10 ingredients in your dog's food to determine the protein that may be upsetting your dog's system.
+Common dog food ingredients are beef, chicken, lamb and fish.

 The elimination diet

-If your pet's veterinarian suspects food allergies, the way to find out is through an elimination diet.
-"The vet will send home a special 'hypoallergenic' prescription diet that is not known to be recognized by the dog's immune system and is therefore unlikely to cause a reaction," says Dr. Chavez.
+"The vet will send home a special 'hypoallergenic' prescription diet that is not known to be recognized by the dog's immune system and is therefore unlikely to cause a reaction," says Chavez.

 Diets for dogs with food allergies

-Feeding your dog a healthy diet isn't impossible -- or even difficult -- if you discover he has food allergies.
+Feeding your dog a healthy diet isn't impossible — or even difficult — if you discover they have food allergies.

-"Whole food diets are best, with no preservatives and no processed ingredients," says Dr. Chavez.
+"Whole food diets are best, with no preservatives and no processed ingredients," says Chavez.
 "Traditionally, commercial pet foods are heavily processed.
 Look for diets that are whole, fresh and minimally processed.
-The more wholesome the diet the less likely it is to trigger the immune system."
+The more wholesome the diet, the less likely it is to trigger the immune system."